Timothy M. Reif: Trade Court service

-On June 7, 2018, President Trump announced his intent to nominate Reif to serve as a judge of the United States Court of International Trade.
+On June 7, 2018, President Trump announced his intent to nominate Reif to serve as a United States judge of the United States Court of International Trade.
 On June 18, 2018, his nomination was sent to the Senate.
-President Trump nominated Reif to the seat vacated by Judge Richard K. Eaton, who took senior status on August 22, 2014.
+President Trump nominated Reif to the seat vacated by Judge Richard K. Eaton, who assumed senior status on August 22, 2014.
 On November 28, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Reif for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a voice vote.
 On August 1, 2019, his nomination was confirmed by a voice vote.
 He received his judicial commission on August 8, 2019.